Controlled Vocabulary

 •A Metadata Glossary - Victor Lombardi explains the differences between taxomonies, ontologies and controlled vocabularies.

-•Woody Pidcock gives his explantion about the differences between, "a vocabulary, a taxonomy, a thesaurus, an ontology, and a meta-model."
+•Woody Pidcock gives his explantion about the differences between, "a vocabulary, a taxonomy, a thesaurus, an ontology, and a meta-model" in this PDF.

 •Debbie Campbell explains how the Dublin Core Metadata and the Australian MetaWeb Project are involved to make metadata work on the web.